Welcome to the DC Eagle Cam

 In 2014, a pair of mated Bald Eagles chose the most idyllic of nest sites within the United States’ National Capital (Washington, DC), nestled high in a Tulip Poplar tree amongst the Azalea Collection at the U.S. National Arboretum, which is operated by the United States Department of Agriculture.
 This is the first Bald Eagle pair to nest in this location since 1947.
 The two Eagles have been iconically named ‘Mr. President’ and ‘The First Lady.’
-Join us in viewing the most patriotic nest cam in the United States, 24 hours a day.
+Join the American Eagle Foundation and the USDA in viewing this most patriotic nest cam 24/7, in HD quality, and now...with sound!

 THE AMERICAN EAGLE FOUNDATION is a public 501(c)3 charitable organization.
 Contributions to the American Eagle Foundation are tax-deductible to the extent permitted by law.
 The AEF’s Tax ID Number is 58-1652023.